 Lime and Gypsum treatments do not work quickly but they do work!
 Both Lime and Gypsum break down slowly in the soil, so it takes a while to work.
 Limestone improves soil structure by stimulating biological activity in the soil.
 This helps form aggregates, reduces compaction and improves water retention.

 The Calcium to Magnesium Ratio is important.
 We try to obtain a 10:1 calcium to magnesium ratio.
 This has been show to help reduce weed growth and increase overall soil health.
 It’s quite normal for soils in our area to be deficient in calcium so gypsum is often recommended.
 It can take multiple gypsum applications to achieve that 10:1 ratio.

 We also look at the Cation Exchange Capacity.
 This is the soil’s ability to hold onto nutrients.
 We like to see a reading of 13 or greater.
 If your results show anything below 13 we will recommend more aggressive soil amendments.
-Your Cation Exchange Capacity will improve over time as you continue using organic products that promote microbial activity.
+Your Cation Exchange Capacity will improve over time as you continue using organic products (for things like organic fertilization & weed control) that promote microbial activity.